Apache Solr is a system for indexing and searching site content. All plans except for a Basic plan can use Pantheon Solr.

 You can exclude pages or posts from being indexed by providing the numeric ID of the item (comma separated) in the Excludes Posts or Pages field.

-Index all publicly queryable post types by navigating to the Actions tab and clicking Execute next to Index Searchable Post Types, or via Terminus:
+Index all publicly queryable post types by navigating to the Actions tab and clicking Start Index next to Index Searchable Post Types, or via Terminus:

 terminus wp <site>.<env> -- solr index